 GST Demand under section 73 and 74

-It is possible that there is a difference in the way the taxpayer has interpreted the provisions of law and paid GST on a self-assessment basis and the way Department expects the taxpayer to interpret the provisions of law and pay taxes.
+It is possible that there is a difference in the way the taxpayer has interpreted the provisions of law and paid GST on a self-assessment basis and the way the Department expects the taxpayer to interpret the provisions of law and pay taxes.
 There is no denial of the fact that there are tax evaders and fraudsters who wilfully make misstatements.
-But majorly it is because there is a gap in understanding, interpretation, and implementation of the law which results in tax demands, survey, scrutiny, litigation, assessment, adjudication, etc.
+But majorly it is because there is a gap in understanding, interpretation, and implementation of the law which results in tax demands, surveys, scrutiny, litigation, assessment, adjudication, etc.

 Demand under sections 73 and 74 – Demand and recovery proceedings when tax is not paid/short paid/erroneously refunded /ITC wrongly availed or utilized